dgarage/bitcointest/README.md

 }
 */
 ```

-Our invoice system might go "Ah, a new payment (with a new txid)!
-Excellent, let's add it to our list of payments" and think it's gotten 2 BTC, when in reality (as the first output shows), it has also misplaced 1 BTC.

 In the last example, there were wallet conflicts -- each of the two transactions were referring to each other, saying they were in conflict.
 This can be a helpful hint for software, but cannot be relied on, as it will not show up in the case of double spends to different destinations.